 - Sprays: There are both chemical and organic solutions to treating infestation.
 Choose whichever approach better suits your pest control needs and standards.

 - Vacuums: Literally go plant-to-plant and purge the spider mite populations.
-This approach is easier on the plants themselves.
+This approach is easier on the plants themselves, but time consuming and more labor intensive.

 - More ladybugs.
 Always more ladybugs.